What is No-Fault Car Insurance?

 Where is the Fault?

-The determination of fault will affect how the vehicle damages are compensated for under the policy and fault is applied to the driver’s record in future policy rating.
+The determination of fault will affect how the vehicle damages are compensated for under the policy.
+Fault is applied to the driver’s record in future policy rating.

 If you are found to be at some fault, there will be consequences, such as an increase in your insurance premiums.
 If you are found not to be at fault, the accident won’t typically affect your insurance premiums.

-Various provinces have a no-fault system and some have a system that combines no-fault with some ability to take legal action after an accident.
-Contact your insurance broker for guidance to make sure you will be protected.
+Various provinces have a no-fault system.
+Some have a system that combines no-fault with some ability to take legal action after an accident.
+Contact your insurance broker for guidance.
+Make sure you are protected.
 But always remember that “no-fault” doesn’t mean that you will not be found at fault…so always drive safely!